ON THE ISSUES

 Everyone benefits from regular health check-ups, preventive screenings, and treatment in the earliest stages of disease.
 Access to quality and affordable health care must be a right for all Americans.
 There are compelling proposals for Universal Coverage, such as Medicare For All, that warrant a thorough examination.
 And the ACA made significant improvements to our health care system, such as protecting individuals with pre-existing conditions, that must continue.
 But the cost of health insurance is still a barrier for many.

-Saafir will seek to ensure health coverage for all, while he also strives to ensure jobs, housing, public safety, and infrastructure throughout the District.
+As a member of Congress, Saafir will seek to ensure health coverage for all, more resources for drug treatment, and additional acreage dedicated to urban farms, while he also strives to ensure jobs, housing, public safety, and infrastructure throughout the District.